Table of Contents

 People, especially people with a medical need or problem, want to talk to a person; they want real answers to their questions.

-They want a human voice, a response, maybe even a little empathy.
+They want a human voice, a response, and maybe even a little empathy.

 An automated phone response provides none, but a call answering service can.